glennhenry/cs-notes/docs/deep-learning/01-deep-learning-foundation/deep-learning-foundation.md

 ![Escaping saddle point](./escape-saddle-point.png)
 Source : https://youtu.be/UmathvAKj80?si=Tpo1K5_hXo94UGJh&t=107

+#### Adam

+Adaptive Moment Estimation (Adam) is an upgrade to SGD.
+In high-level, Adam is able to adapt the model learning to different case we are facing.
+Adam have several parameters, these parameters will be adjusted based on past gradients.

+Adam uses several adaptation technique including :

+- **Adaptive Learning Rate** : SGD has a fixed learning rate which is set before model training begins.
+Adam is able to adjust the learning rate for each parameter based on their past gradients.
+- **Momentum** : Momentum is a configuration that helps us goes into minimum region like saddle point in the loss function faster by making the model adjust the parameter in the successful direction.
+- **Bias Correction** : During the early training, we typically set the parameters of our model (weight and bias) to some specific value.
+This may make our model biased toward that specific value, in simple term, Adam adjust our estimation based on the number of iterations or epochs.

 ### Activation Function

 While predicting in machine learning, we often find that the relationship between dependent and independent variable is non-linear.
 Sometimes, it can't be easily approximated using line in linear regression.
 Remember that the point is to predict by fitting a line, so we must construct a complex function that fits the data.